dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Frozen in the macOS installer after 30 seconds

 This is likely due to faultly or outright missing NullCPUPowerManagement, the one hosted on AMD OSX's Vanilla Guide is corrupted.
 Go yell at Shannee to fix it.
-To fix the issue, remove NullCPUPowerManagement from `Kernel -> Add` and `EFI/OC/Kexts` then enable `DummyPowerManagement` under `Kernel -> Quriks`
+To fix the issue, remove NullCPUPowerManagement from `Kernel -> Add` and `EFI/OC/Kexts` then enable `DummyPowerManagement` under `Kernel -> Quirks`

 ## 15h/16h CPU reboot after Data & Privacy screen